Voice of The Customer Tools To Boost Conversions

 Price: Free unlimited 2 week trial.
 A single subscription plan is available at a cost of $49 per month for unlimited questions and responses, plus instant email notifications.

-3. Feedbackify: A Voice of Customer tool that employs a fully customisable widget on your site to deliver short surveys for your visitors to complete.
+3. Feedbackify: Voice of the Customer tools like Feedbackify use a fully customisable widget to deliver short online surveys for your visitors to complete.
 The Feedback Dashboard allows you to view answers with full context, including which page it was submitted from, your customer’s geographic location, browser, operating system, screen size etc.

 Price: Offers a Free full-featured 15 day trial.
 A single subscription plan costs just $19 a month.